KrishnanTGB/Getting_Started-GenAI/README.md

 # Getting_Started-GenAI
-Sample code that helps to connect with Gen AI Services
+Sample code files that helps to connect with Gen AI Services